 Make your diet part of your priority and not only for your hair but for your overall health.
 Here are some recommendations that will help boost your hair moisture and texture:

 - Eat food and fruits rich in omega 3 such as salmon, tuna, oysters, walnuts, berries, broccoli, among others.

 - Add supplements to your diet like biotin, collagen, B vitamins, zinc, iron and other Vitamins such as D & E to help boost your hair health (ask your nutritionist or doctor for the best option for you)

 Which are some ways to improve hair texture and dryness

-Depends on the texture, for example if you are trying to bring out curly hair texture, your best bet is to use cream-based products such as Shea butter, coconut oil etc. As far improving dry hair, what I find that works the best, is oils that are light enough to be absorbed by the cuticle/fiber of the hair, avoid heat styling and alcohol-based products.
+Depends on the texture, for example, if you are trying to bring out curly hair texture, your best bet is to use cream-based products such as Shea butter, coconut oil, etc. As far as improving dry hair, what I find that works the best, is oils that are light enough to be absorbed by the cuticle/fiber of the hair, avoid heat styling, and alcohol-based products.

 How to deal with dry scalp